Safety & Resilience·Beginner·16 min read·Updated 2026-03-19T06:31:07.946Z·Australia edition

 How do I keep bears away from my chickens and food storage?

-Bear spray is better in the vast majority of encounters.
-Research shows 90β92% effectiveness against both black and grizzly bears, with 98% of spray users reporting no injury.
-Firearms have lower documented success rates because panic, distance, and movement make accurate shot placement extremely difficult in actual encounters.
-The community consensus: carry bear spray as your primary protection.
-In confirmed grizzly country with no risk of encountering non-combatant wildlife, some homesteaders carry both.
+Bear spray is better in most encounters.
+Research shows 90–92% effectiveness against black and grizzly bears, with 98% of spray users reporting no injury.
+Carry spray as primary protection; some grizzly-country homesteaders carry a firearm only as backup.

 What's the best way to predator-proof a chicken coop?